eclab/grains/README.md

 ## Para-M

 A MIDI-Controlled 3-voice paraphonic oscillator, meant to play chords from your keyboard or DAW or groovebox.
 You can choose between Sine and either Saw, Triangle, or Square.
+Requires Mozzi.

 I'll soon come out with Mono-M as well, a monphonic oscillator but one with more waves in memory for somewhat less aliasing.
 Also we should see Pluck-M coming out as well, with far improved pitch control over Pluck.